Preconception / Pregnancy

 Expectant parents and support persons are encouraged to start prenatal education as early as possible in their pregnancy.

-We encourage pregnant women and support persons to access the e-learning program before taking the in-person sessions.
+After activation, clients will have access to their account for a period of 365 days.
+We encourage pregnant women and support persons to access the InJoy eClasses before taking the in-person sessions.

 The set of three in-person sessions cover preparation for parenting, breastfeeding, and labour and birth.
 Sessions include demonstrations, hands-on skills practice, and time for questions.